 Mooring Warps Size Guide

-General guide for determining the size of your mooring lines
+General guide for determining the diameter of your mooring lines

 - Monohull or Multihull - catamarans may be subject to additional windage and torsional stress

-- Mooring Configuration e.g. alongside, stern to, fore and aft or on a swinging mooring.
-N.B. the number of warps that share the load is a major factor.
+- Mooring Configuration, e.g. alongside, stern to, fore and aft, or on a swinging mooring.
+N.B. the number of warps that share the load is a significant factor.

 Moorings can be broadly divided into three categories:

-- Shoreside e.g. Jetties, pontoons (fingers), piers, harbour walls but could also include any convenient tree or rock.
+- Shoreside, e.g. Jetties, pontoons (fingers), piers, and harbour walls, but could also include any convenient tree or rock.

 - Mooring alongside a fixed structure (along her length) with several lines to share the load and restrain her movement